buehler/typescript-hero/README.md

 - Intellisense that suggests symbols and automatically adds the needed imports
 - "Light bulb feature" that fixes code you wrote
 - Sort and organize your imports (sort and remove unused)
-- Restart your debug session when your code changes

 ##### Some badges :-)